Abner-NM/alx-low_level_programming/0x01-variables_if_else_while/README.md

 ## Task 2:

-2. 2-print_alphabet.c - a program that prints the alphabet in lowercase, followed by a new line.
+2. 2-print_alphabet.c - a program that prints the alphabet in lowercase, followed by a new line

+# Task 3:

+3. 3-print_alphabets.c - a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line